wasiur/wasiur.github.io/Research/README.md

 ## Research Talks/presentations
 ### Invited
+6. Biostatistics seminar, the Ohio State University, Columbus, OH, USA, February 28, 2020 (upcoming)
-5. Mini-symposium speaker at the Annual Meeting of the SMB, Montreal, Canada, 2019 (upcoming)
+5. Mini-symposium speaker at the Annual Meeting of the SMB, Montreal, Canada, 2019
-4. Mini-symposium speaker at the BioMath 2019 conference, Bedlewo, Poland, June 2019 (upcoming)
+4. Mini-symposium speaker at the BioMath 2019 conference, Bedlewo, Poland, June 2019
 3. Workshop on "Scaling Limits of Dynamical Processes on Random Graphs" at BIRS-CMO, Oaxaca, Mexico, May 2019 (video available [here](http://www.birs.ca/events/2019/5-day-workshops/19w5071/videos/watch/201905201502-KhudaBukhsh.html))
 2. Mini-symposium speaker at the Annual Meeting of the SMB and the JSMB, Sydney, Australia, 2018
 1. Cloud Computing, Machine Learning And Networking Research (CLAN) Lab, Purdue University, Host : Vaneet Aggarwal (May, 2017)